Q. Describe the most common types of jobs you do for your clients.

-A. Get 3 estimates.
-If one is considerably lower than the others that are similarly priced be very careful about that low quote.
-99 times out of 100 it will turn into a headache.
-Hire licensed, insured, bonded contractors (i.e. ligitimate contractors) that can be accountable in the event an issue arises.
+A. Get other estimates.
+If one is much lower than the others be very careful about that low quote.
+9 times out of 10 it will turn into a problem that costs you more in the long run.
+Hire licensed, insured, bonded contractors (i.e. legitimate contractors) that are transparent and accountable.

 Q. What important information should buyers have thought through before seeking you out?

 A. There is a wealth of information available today on the internet and from home improvement TV shows.
 Get your project ideas ready and try to know an approximate cost to do the work.

 Q. Why does your work stand out from others who do what you do?

 A. My proposals are accurately prepared to eliminate cost overuns.
 We keep the jobsite clean, show up on time, get the job done without delays and do not require a down payment to do your job.
 All our work is quality from start to finish.

 Q. What do you like most about your job?